marthinwurer/ConnectedRISC/TTL_RTL.md

 This file describes the basic Register-Transfer Language (RTL) specification of the Computer Architecture Testbed (CAT) CPU.

-CAT is a stored-program load-store 8-bit CPU with a 16 bit address space.
+CAT is a stored-program, load-store, 8-bit CPU with a 16 bit address space.
 It has 4 general-purpose registers and 4 system registers, all of which are 16 bits.
-Instructions are a mix of 2, 1, and 0 operand, and are a fixed length of one byte (8 bits).
+Instructions are a mix of 2, 1, and 0 operands, and are all a fixed length of one byte (8 bits).
 There are three addressing modes, but each of them are instruction-specific.
 These are register, 16 bit immediate, 8 bit immediate, and Stack-Pointer relative addressing.